On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

-The computation $\delta u \equiv 0$ (mod 8) used above is computed in \cite{froyshov-equivariant} via basic gluing formulae for relative Donaldson invariants, using an embedding of the negative definite $E_8$ plumbing into a $K3$ surface.
+The computation $\delta u \equiv 0$ (mod 8) in the proof of Corollary \ref{cor:2,3} is computed in \cite{froyshov-equivariant} via basic gluing formulae for relative Donaldson invariants, using an embedding of the negative definite $E_8$ plumbing into a $K3$ surface.
 The same procedure may be attempted for $\Sigma(2,5,9)$, the boundary of a negative definite plumbing with intersection form $-\Gamma_{12}$ which itself embeds in the elliptic surface $E(3)$, as follows from \cite[Sec.2]{fs-can}, and builds on the construction explained at the beginning of Section \ref{sec:genus2}.
 However, we can obtain the congruence $\delta u \equiv 0$ (mod 8) for the Poincar\'{e} sphere by another method, which will also lead to another proof of Corollary \ref{cor:2,5} for $\Sigma(2,5,9)$, without reverting to gluing formulae for Donaldson invariants.
 We proceed to explain this.\\

 As in the above proof, let $Y=\Sigma(2,3,5)$, and denote by $P$ the non-trivial $SO(3)$-bundle over $0$-surgery on the $(2,3)$-torus knot.
 Then for any coefficient ring we have the long exact sequence